In Studio Etiquette

 • Rest: Plan to stay for the entire class, it its disruptive to leave during savasana.
 There are many benefits and a great importance surrounding final rest.

-• Worldly objects: All personal belongings should be left in the waiting area or at home.
-We are a no cell phone zone, all smart watches and digital devices included.
-If practicing virtually please set aside your devices, teachers are taking time to help guide you through a self care practice, please respect their guidance and remember the importance of a self care practice.
+• Worldly objects: If practicing virtually please set aside your devices, teachers are taking time to help guide you through a self care practice, please respect their guidance and remember the importance of a self care practice.
 Your technology can wait until after class.

 • Nourishment: Although drinking water and eat food are important refrain from eating or drinking 45-60min prior to classes.
-Please leave your water bottles etc in the waiting, if its an emergency and you need to step outside for a moment, please do.
-Otherwise your class is only 60-90 min you'll survive :).
-The Yoga sutras 4:3 describes the importance of maintaining a healthy flow of prana.
+Try to leave your water for after practice.If ts an emergency and you need to step outside for a moment, please do.
+Most classes are class 60-75 min, occasionally 90 min The Yoga sutras 4:3 describes the importance of maintaining a healthy flow of prana.
 The process requires us to focus on our takes bodily functions and daily rituals.

 When we approach our practice we must always consider the many dimensions of Ahimsa, non-violence.
 The meaning of Ahimsa is not pushing oneself relentlessly on and off the mat to the point of self-harm.